Fairness-aware Summarization for Justified Decision-Making: Experiments and Results

-\textbf{Rate My Professor (D2-D4): }Students can leave an anonymous review and rating on the scale of 1-5 in several categories for their previous instructors on the Rate My Professor (RMP) website~\footnote{https://www.ratemyprofessors.com/}.
-Several previous studies have identified several types of biases in students' evaluations~\cite{legg2012ratemyprofessors, reid2010role,clayson2014does, bleske2010ratemyprofessors, rosen2018correlations, theyson2015hot}.
-In our study, we aim to detect and remove potential biases in justifications provided by students to explain their ratings using our proposed methodology.
-We rely on the dataset collected in~\cite{https://doi.org/10.17632/fvtfjyvw7d.2}.
+\textbf{Rate My Professor (D2-D4): }Students can leave an anonymous review and rating on the scale of 1-5 in several categories for their instructors on the ~\href{https://www.ratemyprofessors.com/}{Rate My Professor (RMP)} website.
+Previous work has identified several types of biases in students' evaluations~\cite{legg2012ratemyprofessors, reid2010role,clayson2014does, bleske2010ratemyprofessors, rosen2018correlations, theyson2015hot}.
+In our study, we aim to detect and remove potential biases in justifications provided by students to explain their ratings.
+We rely on the dataset collected by He et al~\cite{https://doi.org/10.17632/fvtfjyvw7d.2}.
 We combine all the reviews written for each instructor and use the average rating as the supervision for the decision classifier.
 We use the gender of the instructor as the supervision for the membership identifier model.
 In our experiments, we exclude the instructors that have less than 5 reviews.
-We also remove the pronouns and instructors' names from the reviews\footnote{This pre-processing step ensures that the membership identifier does not rely on blatant signals from the text and instead extracts more latent patterns in the justifications. }.
-The resulting dataset includes reviews written for 1344 instructors which are on average 45.6 sentences long.
+We also remove the pronouns and instructors' names from the reviews.\footnote{This pre-processing step ensures that the membership identifier does not rely on blatant signals from the text and instead extracts more latent patterns in the justifications.} The resulting dataset includes reviews written for 1344 instructors which are on average 45.6 sentences long.
 We indicate this dataset with D2.
-We create two additional datasets D3 and D4 by splitting the RMP dataset based on the gender gap of the students in each discipline.
-D3 includes student evaluations for professors in fields that are female-dominant such as nursing, psychology, and education while D4 includes student evaluations for male-dominant majors such as engineering, computer science, and philosophy~\footnote{Fields with less than 20\% gender gap are excluded.
-The statistics about the bachelor’s degrees earned by field and gender is obtained from~\cite{degreebygender} }.
-The breakdown of ratings for each gender group for D2-D4 is shown in Appendix~\ref{appx:dataset-stats}.